yeoman/generator-polymer/readme.md

 Start using the generator:

 ```
-yo polymer
+$ yo polymer
-grunt server
+$ grunt server

-yo polymer:element button
+$ yo polymer:element button
+[?]
+Would you like to include constructor=””?
+No
+[?]
+Import to your index.html using HTML imports?
+No
+[?]
+Import any other elements into this new one? (e.g "button carousel")
+   create app/elements/button.html

-yo polymer:element buttons
+$ yo polymer:element panel
- - Would you like to include any other elements?
+[?]
+Would you like to include constructor=””?
+No
-   button
+[?]
+Import to your index.html using HTML imports?
+Yes
+[?]
+Import any other elements into this new one? (e.g "button carousel") button
+   create app/elements/panel.html

 ```
 This will scaffold out a Polymer app with two elements.
-A `button-element` which has been imported into index.html for you with it's own custom element boilerplate and a `buttons-element` which has been imported into `button-element` with some boilerplate within the `template` tag.
+A `panel-element` which has been imported into index.html for you with it's own custom element boilerplate and a `button-element` which has been imported into `panel-element` with some boilerplate within the `template` tag.

-At present, we have an extra import for `buttons-element` included in `index.html`, which I'm trying to resolve.
+You can of course just `yo polymer:element button` and include it in your index directly.

 ## Generators